shaunsgit19/DockerTraining/README.md

 # DockerTraining
-Training for committing/pulling Docker Images
+Repository for react app and microservices to practice committing and pulling Docker images to Git.